vienues/analytics-system-react/README.md

 ### Data connection

 By default the server will connect to the [IEX trading system](https://iextrading.com/) to retrieve realtime market information.

+To connect to [IEX](https://iextrading.com/) during development, copy `server/.env.example` to `server/.env` and set the value of `IEXCLOUD_PUBLIC_KEY` to a valid IEX key.

 To simulate this in an offline environment set the `INSIGHT_OFFLINE=true` before starting the server.

 ```cmd
 REM Windows Command Prompt